Bird Study Merit Badge

 - (4) Tell how the birds were captured, the number of bird species recorded during your visit, and your role in the program.

 - (9) Do ONE of the following.
-For the option you choose, describe what birds you hope to attract, and why.
+For the item you choose, describe what birds you hope to attract, and why.
+Describe the necessary maintenance required with the item that you choose.

 - (10) Do the following: